-The policy is to have at least £500k in free reserves (excluding restricted fixed asset fund asset £31,662k at 31 August 2018 and pension reserve £798k deficit at 31 August 2018) to mitigate the risk of reduced funding due to lower student numbers, funding cuts or unexpected increases in expenditure for example higher levels of inflation, higher than anticipated increases in teachers' pension contributions.
+The policy is to have at least £500k in free reserves (excluding the restricted fixed asset fund asset £31,124k and pension reserve £1,376k deficit at 31 August 2019) to mitigate the risk of reduced funding due to lower student numbers, funding cuts or unexpected increases in expenditure for example higher levels of inflation, higher than anticipated increases in teachers' pension contributions.
 This equates to approximately one months' worth of expenditure including payroll and will ensure the working capital requirements are met.

-The amount of reserves held (excluding restricted asset and pension reserve) at 31 August 2018 is £1,248k which is 2.5 times the amount required to mitigate risk.
+The amount of reserves held (excluding restricted asset and pension reserve) at 31 August 2019 is £1,746k which is 3.5 times the amount required to mitigate risk.
 The current policy is under review and it is anticipated that funds over and above the target free reserves will be transferred to a designated fund set up to be used to improve the infrastructure of the College's premises to benefit current and future students.

-The total funds available at 31 August 2018 amount to £32,072k and the amount available for general purposes of the academy trust at 31 August 2018 amount to £1,279k.
+The total funds available at 31 August 2019 amount to £31,622k and the amount available for general purposes of the academy trust at 31 August 2019 amount to £1,495k.

-The balance on restricted general funds (excluding pension reserve) plus the balance on unrestricted funds at 31 August 2018 is £1,248k.
+The balance on restricted general funds (excluding pension reserve) plus the balance on unrestricted funds at 31 August 2019 is £1,746k.